XinshaoAmosWang/Ranked-List-Loss-for-DML/README.md

 You can use the test scripts to test the performance of our trained model in the directory Our_trained_models_on_SOP_T10_m12_pn04_iter_16000.

+## Example on how to train on CUB-200-2011 dataset

+Please see the folder: CUB_V01.

 ## More Qualitative results
 [[Slides]](https://drive.google.com/file/d/1nSXCe-7t_EkNwjFuXTnmzzoFr-6jFKVW/view?usp=sharing) [[Poster]](https://drive.google.com/file/d/1vSp3mDRJKdQFNUH12ehuDDyqQfjXFnWM/view?usp=sharing)